nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 Finally the fourth line is the _PostScript_ command **showpage**, which is required in _Ghostscript_.

-For _Java_ class generation, the draw function is more verbose:
+For _Java_ class generation, the draw function is more verbose, but it just writes the function **paintComponent** as commented earlier:

 ```
 	/draw {